Australian Visa Information

 Electricity in Australia is 220-240V AC 50Hz.
 The sockets are three pin and you may need an adaptor.
 Universal outlets for 240V or 100V shavers are found in most leading hotels.
 Multi-voltage appliances as well as adaptors are readily available in department stores and luggage shops.

-Most stores in Sydney open Monday to Saturday until around 1700 to 1800.
-Some retailers may remain open until 2100 week nights, and between 0900 to 1800 Sundays.
-Grocery and department stores generally open seven days a week, with late night trading until 2100 on week nights.
+Most stores on the Brisbane are open Monday to Saturday from 9am to 6pm.
+Some retailers may remain open until 9pm week nights and between 10am to 4pm Sundays.
+Grocery and department stores generally open seven days a week with late night trading until 9pm on week nights.

 The water in Australia exceeds the standards for safe drinking water set by the World Health Organisation.
 It is safe to drink water straight from the tap.